mobiuscreek/reddit-activity-tracker/README.md

 # Reddit activity tracker

-This is a repository that was set up with the idea of monitoring new users' activity in light of the events in the `wallstreetbets` subreddit.
-The script will scrape posts within the dates provided (used as _from_ and _to_ date limits for old posts) and store only the users' information that are newer than the compared date provided (the default date is set to 2021-01-01).
-This process stores the `comment_id` and `created_utc` properties of a redditor's account in influxdb.
+This project was set up with the idea of monitoring the posting activity of new user (or _suspicious bots_) accounts in light of the GME events, on the `wallstreetbets` subreddit.
+The script will scrape posts within the dates provided (used as _from_ and _to_ date limits for historical posts) and store only the users' information that are newer than the compared date provided (the default date is set to 2021-01-01).
+The process stores the `comment_id` and `created_utc` properties of a redditor's account in influxdb.

 An example that highlights the higher activity and involvement of **new** users (created after 01-01-2021) on WSB subreddit leading to the end of January can be seen in the following influxdb dashboard: